-Our Head of UCAS Mr Richardson works with students to facilitate university placement, as well as medical and veterinary schools, facilitating strong records of success.
+We work with students to facilitate university placement, as well as medical and veterinary schools, facilitating strong records of success.
 Russell Group universities also feature heavily in our list of leavers' destinations, but most importantly, the overwhelming majority of our students secure entry to their chosen university and course.